 …in disregard for the critical role of a fully informed public.

 Vagueness can mask deeper realities.
-Many Americans remain unaware of the FBI’s ordeal in the lead-up to 9/11; also unaware that the Bureau and the most seasoned agents across law enforcement rejected outright the CIA’s Enhanced Interrogation Program, knowing torture cannot produce reliable information from detainees, not otherwise obtainable using traditional time-tested techniques.
-They adhered instead to existing laws, untainted, seeing no need to relearn the lessons of history.
+Many Americans remain unaware of the FBI’s ordeal in the lead-up to 9/11, and still don’t know that the Bureau’s agents and others across law enforcement flatly rejected the CIA’s Enhanced Interrogation Program, knowing torture cannot produce reliable information from detainees, not otherwise obtainable using traditional time-tested techniques.
+They chose to adhere to the law, untainted, recognizing no need to relearn the lessons of history.

 Most astonishing was to learn how well, in fact, our security system had worked in the lead-up to September 11.